 That the error was made by one it its best - not to mention most visible - officials merely illustrates how complex and difficult a job officiating an NFL game can be.
 With 300-pound players crashing around them, officials have to make split-second decisions based on rules that are sometimes so convoluted it takes a lawyer - which Hochuli is - to understand them all.

-s.
+They do a decent enough job most of the time, as evidenced by the number of calls they get right at full speed, only to be backed up by the slow motion replays.
 But Hochuli didn't in this game, and the result was so embarrassing that NFL spokesman Greg Aiello quickly noted that he would be marked down for the call under a league evaluation system where high marks equal playoff jobs and low marks sometimes mean dismissal.

-If the league is really serious about top-quality officiating, though, maybe it ought to quit hiring hobbyists and start employing people to do the job full time.
+ty officiating, though, maybe it ought to quit hiring hobbyists and start employing people to do the job full time.
 The NFL is the richest pro league around, with Forbes estimating just last week that each team is worth an average of $1 billion.
 But it is the only major professional league that uses part-time officials to call its games.